MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/iscsiop/ns-iscsiop-_scsireadcapacity_in.md

 ## -description

-The ScsiReadCapacity_IN structure holds the input data for the <a href="/windows-hardware/drivers/storage/scsireadcapacity6">ScsiReadCapacity</a> method, which is used to send a SCSI read Ccapacity command.
+The ScsiReadCapacity_IN structure holds the input data for the <a href="/windows-hardware/drivers/storage/scsireadcapacity6">ScsiReadCapacity</a> method, which is used to send a SCSI read capacity command.

 ## -struct-fields